 Capital city of the Incas

-The Salkantay Trek Peru is very famous in the region Cusco and attracts thousands of travelers every year.
+Salkantay Trek Peru is very famous in the region Cusco and attracts thousands of travelers every year.
 You do not need permits or bookings in advance for this trek, another reason to be so popular.
-The Salkantay Trail offers a challenging experience while your trekking team takes care of you, setting up tents and preparing nutritious, delicious meals to devour after a long day of hiking.
+Our Salkantay Trek to Machu Picchu offers a challenging experience while your trekking team takes care of you.
+And, they set up tents to prepare delicious meals to devour after a long day of hiking.

 The dry season (April to October) brings the best weather and is also considered the peak tourism season; if you plan to hike during this time, be sure to book some weeks in advance.
 The wet season starts in November with occasional rainfalls but January, February and March will receive heavy rainfalls and therefore almost impossible to enjoy the hike.
 Sometimes the weather goes wild, blocking the trail with landslides and rivers, which frustrates many hikers during the wet season.